membrane/api-gateway/README.md

 - Check out the [SOAP API Tutorial](https://membrane-api.io/tutorials/soap/) for legacy web service integration.

 ### Read the Documentation

 - For detailed guidance, visit the [official documentation](https://www.membrane-soa.org/service-proxy-doc/).

 # Basics

-### Customizing Membrane
+### API Definition and Configuration

-To configure Membrane, edit the `proxies.xml` file located in the `conf` folder.
+To define new APIs or modify the existing configuration, edit the `proxies.xml` file located in the `conf` folder.
+This file serves as the central configuration point for managing API behavior and routing rules.

 ### Using Samples
-Explore the sample configurations provided below.
-Copy and modify them to suit your needs, then save or restart the gateway to apply the changes.
+Explore and copy the sample snippets below into the `proxies.xml` file and modify them to suit your needs.
+Then save or restart the gateway to apply the changes.
+Usually a save will trigger a reload automatically.

-For even more sample have a look at the `examples` folder.
+For even more samples have a look at the `examples` folder.

 ## Simple REST and HTTP Forwarding APIs